dukang4655/dukang.github.io/Biography/Biography.md

 permalink: /Biography/
 author_profile: true
 ---
-When I was a junior student, I was particular interested in mathematical modeling and solving algorithmic problem.
+When I was a junior student, I was particular interested in mathematical modeling and solving algorithmic problems.
 But I'm aware that I'm not a typical Chinese genius olympic medalist of science, maybe I will never make contribution to the field I'm intersted in.
 But now, it seems I have got some clues —— to be a medical imging scientist.

 My first acquaintance with medical imaging was in National Undergraduate Mathematical Contest in Modeling, 2017.
 It was a problem about solving a CT reconstruction using Radon Transform.
-I realized was so cool to invent such a great method to visualize human tissues for the doctors.
-There are
+I realized was so cool to perform such a great method/model to visualize human tissues for the doctors.
+And I got First Prize for my modeling thesis.

 Academic Qualifications
 ======